fqxp/nete-qt/README.md

 Do not put any positioning information into top-level components.
 Makes it easier to position them from outside.

+# Development
+Development is organized using a Trello board: https://trello.com/b/YBRdEK7r/nete

 # Requirements

 Debian packages: